 There is no limit on the Course Handicap of players in either competition.

-The introduction of the WHS has seen the removal of Competition Rule 6.c.
-So No additional shots will be given to away players.
+The introduction of the WHS has seen the removal of historical competition Rule 6.c.
+As such No additional shots will be given to away players.